What Does a Religion Major Do After Graduating?

 Cassie J. (2012) is teaching English in Shenzhen, China.

-Kristina W. (2012) recently returned from a spending a month in Taiwan, where she traveled and spent time learning about Buddhism.
+Kristina W. (2012) returned from a spending a month in Taiwan, where she traveled and spent time learning about Buddhism.
+She completed a Masters degree at DePaul University and works for Illinois Action for Children in Chicago.

 Amanda H. (Dec.
 2011) will begin the Masters of Divinity Program at Princeton Theological Seminary starting September 2012.
 Amanda will pursue a Dual Degree Program with Rutgers University for a combined Masters in Divinity and Masters in Social Work.